 Communication capabilities have changed with the proliferation of next generation IP-based technologies.
 Cisco® IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
 When time is critical, Cisco IPICS helps deliver information to the right people, at the right time, in the right format.
 The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join an IPICS-enabled response network.

 Features and Benefits

-The IPICS Mobile Client is an application that allows responders to interact with other incident participants.
+The IPICS Mobile Client is a smartphone application that allows responders to interact with other incident participants.
 Incidents can be within a single agency or between multiple agencies.
 With this application, responders can perform a variety of incident-related activities, including:

-• access incident-related PTT channels to communicate between responders and radio users
+● Access incident-related push-to-talk (PTT) channels to communicate between responders and radio users

 The IPICS Mobile Client used in conjunction with the IPICS Dispatch Console provides the on-demand solution for physical security and emergency first responders on the go.
-It enables them to begin reviewing incident information and addressing an incident even while in route to the scene.
-They are no longer tied down to desktop computers, heavy laptops or UHF/VHF radios.
+It helps them to begin reviewing incident information and addressing an incident even while en route to the scene.
+They are no longer tied down to desktop computers, heavy laptops, or ultrahigh frequency and very high frequency (UHF/VHF) radios.
 See Figure 1.